mhmdfnus/cs266_whisper_audit/README.md

 Since there is documented evidence of Whisper “hallucinating”, we decided to qualitatively assess the differences in generated transcripts and actual transcripts.
 We did this by first running the base model on two different audios that had faint background noise but no dialogue.
 The first clip is a 20 second clip, and the second clip is approximately a minute long.
 In both cases the base model did not return any output.
 Doing the same with the turbo model however, did result in hallucinations.
 It appears that the larger more optimized model has a greater tendency to hallucinate.
 It is also interesting to note that although the turbo model hallucinated more, the base model had more “misheard” words, and therefore a greater WER.
 The turbo version hallucinated “You” on the 20 second clip, and hallucinated “Thank you.
 Thank you.
 Thank you.” on the 1 minute clip.

 When running the turbo model on a split of 200 randomly chosen clips from the CommonVoice data set we observed some hallucinations.
-The following is a small list of hallucinations we have picked to demonstrate this effect.
+The following is a small list of hallucinations we have picked to demonstrate this.

 Clip: common_voice_en_41944826.mp3
 Actual: Sharity-Light runs in user space rather than kernel space.
 Predicted:  I'll show you the log advance in userspace rather than kernelspace.
-Clip: common_voice_en_41917519.mp3
-Actual: Their greatest chart success came with their summer hit single "I Love You".
-Predicted:  The greatest child's success came with the summer heat singer, I Love You.

 Clip: common_voice_en_42251480.mp3
 Actual: Some outside scholars examining the system in depth disagree with the "official" results.